nahoj/jetbrains-collapse-markdown-details/README.md

 A simple, hacky plugin for JetBrains IDEs that makes `<details></details>` sections in Markdown files collapsed by default.

 ## Installation
+### From GitHub

+(May not be kept up to date in the future.)

+- Download the latest release from [the project](https://github.com/nahoj/jetbrains-plugins/releases).
+- Install in IDE: Settings/Preferences > Plugins > Gear icon > Install Plugin from Disk… and choose the ZIP in build/distributions.
+- Restart the IDE.
+Open a Markdown file containing `<details>…</details>`; the sections should appear collapsed with the summary as the hint.

 ### From Source

 - Ensure you have JDK 21 available.